Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - These two squads combine to allow 36.8 points per game, 21.7 fewer than this contest's over/under.

-- Buckeyes games this season feature an average total of 64.3 points, a number 5.8 points higher than Saturday's over/under.
+- The Buckeyes and their opponents have scored an average of 64.3 points per game in 2021, 5.8 more than Saturday's total.

-- In 2021, games involving the Scarlet Knights have averaged a total of 48.7 points, 9.8 fewer than this game's set over/under.
+- The 58.5 total in this game is 9.8 points higher than the 48.7 average total in Scarlet Knights games this season.

 Ohio State Stats and Trends